valk-lang/valk-legacy/ROADMAP.md

 # Roadmap

-- v0.1.0 : Have all the core compiler features ready
+- v0.1.0 : Have all the core features ready

 - v0.2.0 : Stablelize standard library

-- v0.3.0 : Community feedback & implement low priority compiler features
+- v0.3.0 : Community feedback & implement low priority features

-- v1.0.0 : Compiler is field tested by multiple projects
+- v1.0.0 : The language is field tested by multiple projects

 ## TODO